Exclusive Blues

 • Pick up any small items your kitten might try to eat.

-• Make sure your houseplants are cat friendly.
-Cats of all ages are known for "gnawing on plants, some of which are toxic," Liu adds.
-Place any toxic houseplants far from your kitten's reach or give them to a friend.
+• Make sure your houseplants are cat-friendly.
+Cats of all ages are known for gnawing on plants—unfortunately, some of these can be toxic.
+To keep your kitten safe, make sure any toxic houseplants are placed well out of reach or consider giving them to a friend.
+You can find more information about pet-safe and toxic plants here: https://exclusiveblues.com/blog/f/toxic-and-safe-plants-for-cats-what-every-cat-owner-should-know

-It’s very important to keep your kitten in a small area at least for the first few hours, especially if you have a big house.
-Your kitten should start using the litter box, and then you can let her/him explore the rest of your house slowly.
+It’s important to limit your kitten to this small area for at least the first few hours—especially if you have a large home.
+Once your kitten is comfortable using the litter box, you can gradually allow them to explore more of the house.

 https://amzn.to/4bE3ZtR